Recycling food scraps

 Community composting hubs

 You don't need a garden or lots of space to compost your scraps.
 Find a neighbour who composts, or get along to one of Brisbane City Council's Community Composting Hubs at a community garden near you.
-Find out about Community Composting Hub events.

 Use your leftovers